-built and would grow in the heart of Indianapolis . . .
-A number of diverse educational institutions could be united to provide a central focus and a large institution that would attract national and international recognition".
-With the combined efforts of community leaders and the presidents of Indiana University and Purdue University, Lugar's dream for a downtown university was conceived in the formation of IUPUI.
+With the combined efforts of community leaders and the presidents of Indiana University and Purdue University, Lugar's dream for a downtown university was realized with the establishment of IUPUI.